ADT vs. Ring Alarm: Comparing Old vs. New

 Final Words: ADT or Ring?

-In the end, ADT and Ring Alarm are both exceptional security systems with top-notch features and tech.
+Even though ADT fits our preferences better, ADT and Ring Alarm are both exceptional security systems with top-notch features and tech.
 It all comes down to your preference.

 Choose ADT if you want: